Jenni-Hawk/Cliff_Bar_NYC_Project/README.md

 # Cliff_Bar_NYC_Project
 #### Cliff Bar NYC Subway Sampling Opportunity Analysis
-- This was my first data science project with Metis.
+- This was my first data science project with Metis and my first time using Pandas and other tools.
-- The goals of this project are to be immersed in exploratory data analysis, apply technical knowledge, and show my strength in data storytelling.
+- The goals of this project were to be immersed in exploratory data analysis, gain fluency in Pandas and other tools, and show my strength in data storytelling.

 # Client / Background